pr07pr07/Prometheus-Installtion-and-Configuration/README.md

 # Prometheus Installtion

- Now, let's setup Prometheus and create a systemd service unit file to manage the Prometheus service by doing the steps below:
+Now, let's setup Prometheus and create a systemd service unit file to manage the Prometheus service by doing the steps below

 - Follow below steps to download Prometheus and extract the same